Meet the Team

 Roland has worked at DSB since the start of the millennium.
 Alongside his father, he’s built an extensive knowledge of the offshore marine industry in Europe and beyond, reinforced by his Chartered Institute of Shipbroking qualifications.
 In January 2016 Roland took over from his father as Managing Director and continues to build on the long standing, well-respected name of DSB in the industry.

-While involved in all aspects of shipbroking, Roland’s vessel specialism is in jack-up barges.
+While involved in all aspects of shipbroking, Roland’s vessel specialism is in jack-up barges and dredgers.
 He feels that the humble flat-top barge in all it’s permutations, is a much neglected vessel type, and yet they are the workhorses of the industry.

 Roland speaks a number of languages – including Russian – and has an interest in other cultures.
 This is of great benefit to DSB’s global growth, enabling the company to work in Russia, Central Asia, Europe and various French-speaking regions all over the world.